joonhanofficial/analytics-writing-and-commentary/linkedin-posts/ai-reliability-not-intelligence.md

 For analytics, better AI is not just about sounding smarter.

-It is about becoming reliable enough to support the analyst without weakening the logic of the work.
+It is about becoming reliable enough to support the analyst, while the analyst still protects the logic, judgment, and final decision.